scott-eric-kaufman/the-whole-sek/content/acephalous/2005-03-07-fry-me-a-steak.md

  * Originally posted at http://acephalous.typepad.com/acephalous/2005/03/fry_me_a_steak.html
  * Monday, March 07, 2005

 All those categories, still one topic.
 Go figure.

 As you can tell by the "currently reading" bar sort of directly to the right of this post--probably a scroll or two down as well--I'm "currently reading" T.H.
 Williams' biography of Louisiana politician extradorinaire Huey Long.
 A couple of years ago, I taught Sinclair Lewis' novel _It Can't Happen Here_, a roman a clef of Huey's life.
 What I failed to realize is how poor a roman a clef it was.
 It transformed Huey into a dictator of the fascist sort, when he barely resembled the European socialists-in-name-alone-dictators with whom Sinclair compared him.
 Wish I could admit to being a homer here, but I'm not: Long was a political enigma, but he was no more a fascist than Gandhi...both genuinely wanted to help as many people as possible...except to do so in America requires a sort of pragmatic dictatorial streak.
 Huey had it.
 Gandhi didn't.
 Should we hold that against the Kingfish?
 Since I'm only about 443 pages into the book, maybe I shouldn't make such bold proclamations, but I will anyway.
 I'm not afraid of being as wrong as genocide.

 So here's a statement typical of the aristocrats Huey opposed:

-_"The two worst things that ever happened are universal suffrage and universal education."_
+> The two worst things that ever happened are universal suffrage and universal education."

 Huey opposed this.
 What a fascist.
 Now, for some of the Kingfish's greatest hits: